dimitriskokoretsis/qPCR.CFX.process/README.md

 The `std.curve` element of the `qPCR.analysis` list contains the results of standard curve reactions and primer efficiencies and is itself a list of 3 elements.
-We can check its structure as follows:
+Check its structure as follows:

 ``` r
 str(qPCR.analysis$std.curve,max.level=1)